Alternative Foundry Practices Collaborative Research Events

 - Celebratory Drinks in the Courtyard

-- Evening pizza from Holy Crust @ MILK Café (pre-booking required)
+- Evening pizza from Holy Crust @ MILK Café (pre-booking required, you can do that on Milk website, choosing any time available after 4pm on 29 August)

 Food & Seating